Osterie/extend-layer/README.md

   An autohotkey program to change key binds and create extra keyboards.
 </pre>

+The preset profiles and are HEAVILY "inspired" by the extend layer created by DreymaR [link](https://dreymar.colemak.org/layers-extend.html).
+Check it out.
+If you use this program, i recommend reading about the extend layer, and copying this [Image](https://dreymar.colemak.org/res/div/Extend/Extend-ISO-NoMod-Win_96d-Labels.png) since it is basically the layout of the preset profile.
+In the future i will create a better way to keep track of which keys are where and what they do.

+!WARNING!
+If you start using the Extend Layer, you will NEVER go back.
+The extend layer makes navigation a lot more ergonomic and fast.
+I highly reccomend learning the shortcuts from the extend layer [WebPage](https://dreymar.colemak.org/layers-extend.html#:~:text=F12%20is%20faster.-,GENERAL,-SHORTCUTS).

+My favorite use for the extend layer, is coding in an IDE, for example VsCode.
+The extend layer really complements the existing shortcuts of VsCode and makes coding a lot faster, more ergonomic and more satisfying.

 # Extend layer
 ## Quick links
 1. [Getting started](#getting-started)